Description length of canonical and microcanonical models

 \section{Introduction}

-Entropy maximization represents a principled approach to inference, allowing the functional form of a constrained probability distribution to be determined without resorting to unjustified assumptions~\cite{jaynes}.
-The models that have been derived within such a framework have found application across a wide range of scientific disciplines, such as network science~\cite{squartini_springer,cimini19,squartini18}, biology~\cite{mircea} and neuroscience ~\cite{almog19}.
+Entropy maximization provides a principled approach to inference, resulting in maximally random models under specified constraints.
+These models have found applications across a wide range of scientific disciplines, such as network science~\cite{squartini_springer,cimini19,squartini18} and time-series analysis~\cite{marcaccioli2020maximum,marcaccioli2020correspondence}.

-Depending on the way constraints are enforced, two distinct formulations of maximum-entropy models are possible: while canonical models are defined by requiring the value of the constraints to be satisfied \emph{on average}, microcanonical models are defined by requiring the value of the constraints to be satisfied \emph{exactly}.
-These two formulations do not necessarily lead to the same description of a given system, i.e. are, in general, \emph{non-equivalent}.
+Two distinct formulations of maximum-entropy models are possible depending on how constraints are enforced.
+Canonical models are defined by requiring the value of the constraints to be satisfied \emph{on average}.
+Microcanonical models are defined by requiring the value of the constraints to be satisfied \emph{exactly}.
+These two formulations do not necessarily lead to the same description of a given system, i.e., they are, in general, \emph{non-equivalent}.

-Non-equivalence between canonical and microcanonical models can be formally defined in a number of ways.
-The \emph{measure level} definition is rooted in information theory and involves the Kullback-Leibler (KL) divergence between the related probability distributions: according to this definition, (non-)equivalence is characterized by a (non-)vanishing relative entropy density~\cite{squartini17}, as the system size approaches infinity.
-Interestingly, the asymptotic behavior of the KL divergence can be inspected upon considering the difference between the canonical and the microcanonical log-likelihood functions in the same regime~\cite{qi}.
+The concept of ensemble equivalence, introduced by Gibbs~\cite{gibbs}, plays an important role in statistical mechanics.
+Traditional studies have shown that canonical and microcanonical ensembles tend to become equivalent in the thermodynamic limit for systems with short-range interactions.
+Violations of this asymptotic equivalence, known as ensemble non-equivalence, have historically been linked to systems with long-range interactions or other forms of non-additivity, such as mean-field spin models or self-gravitating systems~\cite{ blume71, lynden99, ellis2000, dagostino2000, barre2001, chavanis03, ellis04, bouchet2005, barre07, radin13, campa2014, touchette15}.

+More recently, it has become clear that ensemble non-equivalence can also arise due to an additional mechanism: the presence of an \emph{extensive number of constraints}~\cite{squartini15, squartini17, qi, garlaschelli18}.
+This has been demonstrated, for example, in network models with local constraints, such as the Configuration Model.
+In these cases -- unlike the classical examples from statistical physics -- non-equivalence is not necessarily associated with long-range interactions or phase transitions, and is not confined to specific parameter regimes, but is present across the entire parameter space.
+Moreover, this phenomenon can have practical implications for the expected macroscopic properties of the system under study (see~\cite{bruno20} for an example concerning bipartite networks).